segalion/raspipool/README.md

   - pump on/off and pump speed (high/low)
   - muriatic injection (to reduce pH) and bleach injection

- System is intended to automagically control basic functions and notification all possible events.
+ System is intended to monitoring and automagically control most important functions and notify to mobile all possible events.

  ## Build system: